Loader gif

 Types of 1099 forms

-There are many different kinds of 1099 forms, each serving a specific purpose and covering different types of income.
-It’s possible you may receive more than one type of 1099 form depending on your tax situation.
-You may even receive the same type of 1099 form more than once, just from different payers.
+There are many different kinds of 1099 forms, each serving a specific purpose and covering various types of income.
+It’s possible you may receive more than one type of 1099 form, depending on your tax situation.
+You may even receive the same type of 1099 form more than once from different payers.

 Here are some of the 1099 forms you may encounter this tax season: